gram-blogposts/staging/_posts/2024-06-30-graphormer.md

     ...
 ```

 Again, we emphasise that the information-relay point of view is much more important to the model than the summary-token view.
-The design choice of one $$[VNode]$$ per head reflects that, as if it were to be used just as a summary token, one would suffice; here each head can encode different global information.
+The design choice of one [VNode] per head enables each head to encode different global information.

 ---